yhlleo/TriangleGAN/datasets/README.md

    - Keypoints, Skeleton: based-on the public project [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
 Notes: OpenPose can't detect all hand gestures in the two datasets.
    - Boundary, Triangle: manually annotated.
-   - Part and Full: there is an/no overlapping between training set and testing set in Part/Full setting.
-   - Full training and testing: Unlike GestureGAN, flipping and reversing order (A->B and B->A) are obtained in the data stream part, which are not listed in the files.

  - **Additional**: